-Over the past five years, 23% of human trafficking cases led to conviction.
-Punishments varies from fines to imprisonment.
+Over the past five years, 23% of human trafficking cases led to a conviction.
+Punishments vary from fines to imprisonment.
 Andhra Pradesh reported the most arrests followed by Maharashtra, Karnataka, Tamil Nadu and West Bengal.

 Know IAS Exam